 This last month, my husband and I drove up the California coast to Canada.
 We made stops in Big Sur, San Francisco, Portland, and Seattle.
 We finished the drive in Vancouver, and spent the next few weeks in Canada.
 There were highs, lows, surprises, dangers, adventures, joyful discoveries, epic meltdowns, massive breakthroughs and so, so many questions.

-Saying “f*ck it” and hitting the road was a great end to my year – because that was the year.
+Saying “screw it” and hitting the road was a great end to my year – because that was the year.
 And here’s another birthday, down.

 I’ll never be 22 again.
-What a bummer…and what a relief.
+What a bummer.
+What a relief.

 Spoiler: 23 is just a slightly older, wiser version of young and stupid.

 22 was not the year to ‘figure it all out;’ it was the year to stop trying to.
 And it’s funny – the less I waited for answers, the more there were.
 Here’s a few.